Departamento-TI/cenabast-tienda/README.md

 By default, webserver will be exposed on port 4000.
 Opensearch dashboard will be exposed on port 5601.
+MageAI dashboard will be exposed on port 6789.

 In developer environment, Lookbook UI is accesible via `/lookbook` path.
 Mails are sent using `letter_oppener`, Web UI is accesible via `/letter_opener` path.